zrdzn/finance/README.md

 while the frontend uses Next.js with TypeScript.
 Data is securely stored in a PostgreSQL database.
 ## 🛠️ Features

 ### 🔐 Vault Management
-A Vault is a central place where you manage members, payments, products, categories — essentially everything within the application.
+- A Vault is a central place for managing:
+    - Members
+    - Payments
+    - Products
+    - Categories
-Each user can create multiple vaults, and automatically becomes a member with the owner role for the vaults they create.
+- Users can create multiple vaults and automatically become members with owner roles.

 ### 🛒 Products and Categories
-Create and manage products and categories for easy reuse when adding payment records.
+- Create and manage products and categories for easy reuse when adding payment records.

 ### 💳 Payment Records
-Create detailed payment records with the ability to add existing products to these records.
+- Create detailed payment records, with the ability to:
+    - Add existing products to records.

 #### 📝 Export Payments to .CSV File
-Export payment records to a .CSV file for easy offline access and analysis.
+- Easily export payment records to a .CSV file for offline access and analysis.

 ### 📊 Statistics and Reporting
+- View various statistics, including:
+    - Average expenses
-View various statistics, including average expenses and total expenses over specific periods.
+    - Total expenses over specific periods.

 ### 👥 User and Member Management
-Invite new users to vaults, manage existing vault members, and assign roles.
+- Invite new users to vaults.
+- Manage existing vault members and assign roles.

 ### ⚙️ Vault Settings
-Customize the settings for each vault to suit your needs.
+- Customize settings for each vault to suit your needs.

 ### 💱 Currency Conversion
-View real exchange rates to display financial data in different currencies.
+- View real exchange rates to display financial data in different currencies.

 ### 📱 Responsive Design
-The application is designed with a mobile-first approach, ensuring that it is fully responsive and accessible on all device types.
+- The application follows a mobile-first approach, ensuring full responsiveness and accessibility on all devices.
 ## 🛠️ Infrastructure
 ### 💻 Backend
-The backend provides access to other infrastructure elements, such as the database, and offers a REST API for clients.
+- The backend provides access to other infrastructure elements, such as the database, and offers a REST API for clients.
   - **Language:** [Kotlin](https://kotlinlang.org/)
   - **Framework:** [Spring](https://spring.io/)
 ### 🌐 Frontend
-The frontend consists of a dashboard accessible via a website.
+- The frontend consists of a dashboard accessible via a website.
   - **Language:** [TypeScript](https://www.typescriptlang.org/)
   - **Framework:** [Next.JS](https://nextjs.org/)
 ### 🗄️ Database
-The database stores all data required for the application to function.
+- The database stores all data required for the application to function.
   - **Management System:** [PostgreSQL](https://www.postgresql.org/)
   - **Migration Files:** [View schema](https://github.com/zrdzn/finance/tree/main/finance-backend/src/main/resources/database)
 ## ⚙️ Environment Variables